yani/osrs-stats-generator/README.md

 Image generation uses the PHP extension `gd`.

-There's a public script included which uses the `cURL` extension to look up a user from the highscores. cURL is not required if using the library directly in your project.
+There's an endpoint script included which uses the `cURL` extension to look up a user from the highscores. cURL is not required if using the library directly in your project.

 ### Usage

-You can use the public script to look up a user from the highscores from your browser:
+You can use the endpoint script to look up a user from the highscores from your browser:

 ```php
 /public/index.php?user=noize